 You can find stamps almost anywhere:

 If you’re collecting used stamps, you’ll need to know how to get the stamps off the envelopes without harming them.
-Here’s what to do: Tear or cut the envelope around the stamp, leaving a small margin.
-Then, according to the Smithsonian National Postal Museum, soak the stamp, face down, for a 15-20 minutes in cool water.
+Here’s what to do: tear or cut the envelope around the stamp, leaving a small margin.
+Then, according to the Smithsonian National Postal Museum in the Unites States, soak the stamp, face down, for a 15-20 minutes in cool water.
 Once the stamp floats free, remove it from the water using stamp tongs, dry it between paper towels and put a heavy book on it for a day, so it doesn’t curl.

 You can store stamps in an album or on loose leaf paper in a binder, by using stamp hinges, glassine strips with gum on one side, or stamp mounts, which are clear plastic sleeves.
 Transparent glassine envelopes can also protect your stamps from grease and air.

 Get yourself a stamp catalogue.
-The most common one in the U.S. is the Standard Postage Stamp Catalogue.
 That will give you an idea of how much different stamps are worth, based on how rare they are.
 Whether your stamps are mint or used, and what condition they’re in (if they are faded, stained, or torn) will also affect their price.

 If you have more than a few stamps or are collecting rare stamps, you may want to protect your investment with the right type of insurance.
-Look for an insurance company that specializes in fine art and collectibles and will provide you with all-risk coverage.
+Look for an insurance company that specialises in fine art and collectibles.